From Silicon to Spikes: System-Wide Efficiency Gains via Exact Event-Driven Training in Neuromorphic Computing: Theoretical framework (Training Procedure)

 \subsection{Algorithm}

-Here, we present a concise algorithmic summary of how to perform exact event-driven gradient descent on weight $w_{ij}$, delay $d_{ij}$, and adaptive threshold $A_j$ in a multi-layer feedforward spiking neural network. \cref{alg:ExactDelaysSNN_adaptive} summarizes the major steps: a forward pass to record spike times, a backward pass to compute partial derivatives of those spike times (and hence the loss) with respect to weights, delays, and adaptive threshold values and a parameter update stage.
-In practice, this approach is memory-efficient (requiring only storage of spike times) and accommodates integer or continuous-valued delays with minor modifications.
-Regarding the time complexity, in a feedforward SNN with $P$ parameters and a total of $M$ spike events per training sample, the worst‐case time complexity per training iteration is $O(M^2+M \cdot P)$ since each spike's gradient depends on upstream spikes (leading to pairwise spike interactions) and each event must also update every parameter.
+Here, we present a concise algorithmic summary of how to perform exact event-driven gradient descent on weights $w_{ij}$, delays $d_{ij}$, and adaptive thresholds $A_j$ in a multi-layer feedforward spiking neural network. \cref{Alg:1} summarizes the major steps: a forward pass to record spike times, a backward pass to compute partial derivatives of those spike times (and hence the loss) with respect to $W$, $D$, and $A$, and a parameter update stage.
+In practice, this approach is memory-efficient (requiring only storage of spike times and synapse indices) and accommodates integer or continuous-valued delays with minor modifications.

+Regarding time complexity, let $P=\lvert\mathcal{E}\rvert$ be the number of synapses (edges), $K_{\text{in}}$ the average fan-in per neuron, and $M$ the total spike count in the forward simulation.
+In a feedforward DAG (no recurrent edges), each spike affects only a bounded number of downstream synapses, so the overall cost scales as $O(M\cdot K_{\text{in}}+P)$.
+In the fully recurrent worst-case, where each spike can in principle influence all later spikes, the spike-dependency graph can grow quadratically, yielding a worst-case complexity $O(M^2 + P)$.